Interviewer: How does it feel to have a huge gay fan base?

-- Most of Classical mythology - especially Hellenic mythology - falls under this.
+- Most of Classical mythology — especially Hellenic mythology — falls under this.
 Homosexual relations were widely accepted and practiced in Ancient Greece, and tolerated in Rome.
 As a result, vast swathes of Ancient Greek mythological figures have serious Ho Yay going on, and on top of that, many have explicit romantic relationships with the same-sex.
-Not to mention most of the Gods being Bi the Way.
+Furthermore, most of the Gods were bisexual.
 Things were toned down in Roman times (the original Narcissus myth had him spurning a male suitor) but a lot still lingered on.
 Greek mythology has subsequently inspired a lot of homoerotic art, such as this painting◊ of Apollo cradling Hyacinth.

 - Poseidon and Nerites.
 They mutually fell in love (that's huge by Greek Mythology standards) and even had a son together (a son who went on to become the God of Reciprocated Love).
 Unfortunately, things didn't end well for them, after Helios turned Nerites into a shellfish because he was jealous.